-- The Proctors are not empowered to challenge the academic judgement of examiners or academic bodies; - The Proctors can consider whether the procedures for reaching an academic decision were properly followed; i.e. whether there was a significant procedural administrative error;

-• On no account should you contact your examiners or assessors directly.
+- The Proctors are not empowered to challenge the academic judgement of examiners or academic bodies; - The Proctors can consider whether the procedures for reaching an academic decision were properly followed; i.e. whether there was a significant procedural administrative error; whether there is evidence of bias or inadequate assessment; whether the examiners failed to take into account special factors affecting a candidate's performance; - On no account should you contact your examiners or assessors directly.